develprr/metamatic-blog/_posts/2021-02-07-create-artificial-intelligence-with-biased-dice.markdown

 Your mouse in his maze will absolutely love this.

-### Better Implementation With Easing Functions
+### Better Implementation With Exponential Function

-Now, afer hyping up this super cool onion random algorithm, I must admit that I am a bit scared that all mathematicians reading this will totally laugh at it.
-A smoother solution than nesting random function calls would be just taking one random between 0 and 1 and pass it to a basic [mathematical function](https://en.wikipedia.org/wiki/Function_of_a_real_variable).
+A smoother solution than nesting random function calls would be just taking one random between 0 and 1 and pass it to a [mathematical power function](https://en.wikipedia.org/wiki/Exponentiation).

 I'll be back to this and even more exciting topics.
 Cheers!